algorithmnblues92/SVGLogoMaker/README.md

 ## Test Instructions

-If you find any bugs go ahead and meet me at the corner of here and there and send smoke signals after rubbing two Hurrican tall cans together and I will appear from a portal.
+If you find any bugs go ahead and meet me at the corner of here and there and send smoke signals after rubbing two Hurricane tall cans together and I will appear from a portal.

 ## License